Guidoz1k/MakingEmbeddedSystems/FinalProject/README.md

 - [x] Implement the buttons functionalies
 - [x] Implement the soft-potentiometer functionalies
 - [ ] Implement the UI state machine and structures
+- [x] Implement the Timer functionalities with interruptions
+- [x] Implement the button with interruption
 - [ ] Implement the DAC functionalities with interruptions
 - [ ] Implement the mini DDS engine
 - [ ] test